JamesOConnor/Kaggle_PlanetLabs/README.md

-A collection of scripts for image processing in python with various dependancies
+Python script collections for competing in Planet Labs' Kaggle competition